 The reason for the packaging is because this is a very delicate lettuce.
 If it weren’t sold like that, it would most likely be bruised by the time you got it to your fridge.

-Butter lettuce is a favorite green of Paleo folks because its leaves are smooth and pliable and can easily be used to wrap foods in place of a traditional grain tortillas or sandwich bread.
+Butter lettuce is a favorite green of Paleo folks because its leaves are smooth and pliable and can easily be used to wrap foods in place of traditional grain tortillas or sandwich bread.

 Vitamin A: Butter lettuce is rich in Vitamin A which allows your body to protect itself from free radicals and toxins in the environment.
 We need Vitamin A to keep our teeth and bones healthy and to keep our skin and soft tissue in good shape.